2600hz/kazoo/doc/installation.md

 #### Installing from Erlang Solutions repository

-You can find OffInstall from the [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html) packages.
-These tend to be kept up-to-date better than the default distro's packages.

 Most OS package managers provide pre-built binary packages.
 You can also download the latest stable releases [from Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).
 Erlang Solutions provides [pre-built binary packages](https://www.erlang-solutions.com/resources/download.html) for OS X, Windows, Ubuntu, Debian, Fedora, CentOS, Raspbian and other operating systems.

 * For Homebrew on maxOS: `brew install erlang`